RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/01-GEN.md

 <sup>28</sup> This [is] the thing which I have spoken unto Pharaoh: What God [is] about to do he sheweth unto Pharaoh.
 <sup>29</sup> Behold, there come seven years of great plenty throughout all the land of Egypt:
 <sup>30</sup> And there shall arise after them seven years of famine; and all the plenty shall be forgotten in the land of Egypt; and the famine shall consume the land;
-<sup>31</sup> And the plenty shall not be known in the land by reason of that famine following ; for it [shall be] very grievous.
+<sup>31</sup> And the plenty shall not be known in the land by reason of that famine following; for it [shall be] very grievous.
 <sup>32</sup> And for that the dream was doubled unto Pharaoh twice; [it is] because the thing [is] established by God, and God will shortly bring it to pass.
 <sup>33</sup> Now therefore let Pharaoh look out a man discreet and wise, and set him over the land of Egypt.
 <sup>34</sup> Let Pharaoh do [this], and let him appoint officers over the land, and take up the fifth part of the land of Egypt in the seven plenteous years.